Efficient Federated Learning against Heterogeneous and Non-stationary Client Unavailability: Numerical Experiments

 In this section, we evaluate~\FedAPM~on real-world data sets to corroborate our analysis and compare it with the other state-of-the-art algorithms.
 The missing specifications and additional results can be found in~\prettyref{app: numerical}.
 Specifically, we consider a federated learning system of one parameter server and $m = 100$ clients, wherein clients become available intermittently.
 The image classification tasks use CNNs and are based on SVHN \cite{netzer2011readingdigits}, CIFAR-10 \cite{krizhevsky2009learning} and CINIC-10 \cite{darlow2018cinic} data sets.
 All of them include $10$ classes of images of different categories.
 To emulate a highly heterogeneous local data distribution, the image class distribution $\nu_i \sim \mathsf{Dirichlet}(\alpha = 0.1)$ at client $i$ \cite{hsu2019measuring,wang2022,wang2023lightweight}.

 \textbf{Non-stationary client unavailability.} A total of four unavailable dynamics are evaluated in~\prettyref{tab: exp main text}, including stationary and {\em non}-stationary with staircase, sine and interleaved sine trajectories, with their visualizations available in the same table.
 The classification tasks become more challenging as the list progresses due to the growing complexity in the non-stationary dynamics.
 Furthermore, our choices of the non-stationary dynamics are motivated by real-world federated learning participation statistics, for example, sine trajectory \cite{bonawitz2019towards}, and by generalizing the existing participation patterns such as cyclic participation \cite{pmlr-v202-cho23b,wang2023lightweight}.
 In particular, the interleaved sine dynamics is more challenging than the vanilla cyclic availability dynamics since clients become available during each active period with probability that is less than $1$ and non-stationary simultaneously.
 Formally, client $i$'s dynamics is defined as $p_i^t = p_i \cdot f_i(t)$, where $f_i(t)$ is a time-dependent function under non-stationary dynamics but $f_i(t) = 1$ when stationary, and $p_i = \iprod{\nu_i}{\phi}$. $\phi$ characterizes the unbalanced contribution of different image classes to the generated probabilities.
 Each element of $[\phi]_c$ is drawn from $\mathsf{Uniform}(0,\bm{\Phi}_c)$, where a smaller $\bm{\Phi}_c$ leads to a less significant contribution of that image class.

+Correlating the local data distribution and the probability of client availability is a common practice in the prior literature.
+For example, Gu et al. in \cite{gu2021fast} experiment with a formula for $p_i$ so that clients that hold images of smaller digits participate less frequently.
+Wang and Ji in \cite{wang2023lightweight} construct $p_i$ as an inner product of the clients' local data distribution $\nu_i$ and an external distribution $\bm{\Phi}^\prime$.
 It is immediately clear that the coupling of local data distribution $(\nu_i \sim \mathsf{Dirichlet(\alpha=0.1)})$ and class contribution $\phi$ leads to {\em non-independent} $p_i$'s.
 In addition, \prettyref{ass: prob lower bound} will not hold in the case of interleaved sine non-stationary dynamics since $p_i^t$'s occasionally reach 0.
 Although being agnostic to the challenging client unavailability dynamics not covered by our analysis, we observe that~\FedAPM~retains its outperformance.
 Comparisons will be specified next.